Weekly update of Isle of Wight Covid-19 figures: Positive tests, deaths, age breakdown and hospitalisations

 Latest deaths

-The Government Dashboard reports today (Tuesday) that the cumulative total of deaths within 28 days of a positive Covid-19 test is 164.
+The Government Dashboard reports today that the cumulative total of deaths within 28 days of a positive Covid-19 test is 194 (at 1st Feb).

-The cumulative total of deaths with Covid-19 in the death certificate is 115.
+The cumulative total of deaths with Covid-19 in the death certificate is 134 (at 15th Jan).

 Hospital

-The Covid dashboard still shows that as of 19th January there were 88 patients being treated for Covid-19 at St Mary’s hospital, with 12 being admitted on Sunday 17th January.
+The Covid dashboard shows that as of 26th January there were 78 patients being treated for Covid-19 at St Mary’s hospital, with 4 being admitted on Sunday 24th January.

 Last two weeks and two months